Physical Therapy in Thousand Oaks for Knee

 Some patients may be referred to a doctor for further diagnosis.
 Once your diagnostic examination is complete, the Physical Therapists at Bartley Physical Therapy have treatment options that will help speed your recovery, so that you can more quickly return to your active lifestyle.

-At Bartley Physical Therapy, our goal is to help speed your recovery so that you can more quickly return to your everyday activities.
+At Bartley Physical Therapy, our goal is to help you keep your pain under control, ensure you place only a safe amount of weight on the healing knee, and improve your strength and range of motion.
 When your recovery is well under way, regular visits to our office will end.
 Although we will continue to be a resource, you will be in charge of doing your exercises as part of an ongoing home program.

 Bartley Physical Therapy provides services for Physical Therapy in Thousand Oaks.

 X-rays may be ordered on the initial visit to your doctor.
 An X-ray can help determine if the patella is properly aligned in the femoral groove.
 Several X-rays taken with the knee bent at several different angles can help determine if the patella seems to be moving through the femoral groove in the correct alignment.
 The X-ray may show arthritis between the patella and thighbone, especially when the problems have been there for awhile.
 This is often refered to as chondromalacia patella.